goretk/gore/README.md

 2. Import it into your project.
 3. Write a new cool tool.

-For an example use case, please checkout [redress](https://github.com/goretk/redress).
+For an example use case, please check out [redress](https://github.com/goretk/redress).

 ### Sample code